 ENabling VISions And Growing Expectations for Service Providers

-Help us Pilot the ENVISAGE-SP Program - COMING SOON!
+Help us Pilot the ENVISAGE-SP Program

 We wish to engage with service providers (SPs) who work with children with developmental challenges, delays or disabilities and their families.
 Our aim is to evaluate a series of five online workshops for service providers.

-If you want to join, please contact
+If you want to join, please click on the button.

 We are a team of researchers, clinicians and parent researchers in Canada and Australia.
 We have co-designed a series of workshops for service providers, called ENVISAGE-SP.
 Developed from our current family-directed ENVISAGE-FAMILIES program, the focus of ENVISAGE-SP is to introduce service providers to new ideas about health, development, parenting, family well-being, and ways to communicate and collaborate with families and colleagues.